-The total amount of child allowances is simulated very well (see Table 4.7 and 4.8), which is expected as these depend only on the age and number of children.
+The total amount of child allowances is simulated very well (103%) (see Table 4.7 and 4.8), which is expected as these depend only on the age and number of children.
 The precision is lower for childcare allowance and childbirth allowances, which are much more smaller schemes.
 Large family parent allowance was a very marginal scheme until July 2017 when it was expanded to families with 3-6 children.
 Following the EUROMOD modelling convention, these are included from the 2018 baseline onwards, explaining the very low ratio of simulated expenditures with external statistics in 2017.

-The total expenditure on unemployment insurance benefit and unemployment allowance are somewhat oversimulated in 2016, 123% and 107% of the register data, even though the number of (part) simulated recipients of unemployment insurance benefit is 6% higher and unemployment allowance 23% lower.
-Total amount of the subsistence benefit is oversimulated by almost twice in 2016.
-In later years it is oversimulated even more, because of improving labour market conditions.4
+The total expenditure on unemployment insurance benefit is underestimated and unemployment allowance is somewhat oversimulated in 2017, 93% and 107% of the register data, even though the number of (part) simulated recipients of unemployment insurance benefit is 9% lower and unemployment allowance 28% lower.
+Total amount of the subsistence benefit is oversimulated by almost twice in 2017.
+In later years it is oversimulated even more, because of improving labour market conditions.6